quangh33/hexgate/README.md

 ![](img/gate.png)

 ## ✨Features
+- **High Availability (HA)**: Deployed with an Nginx load balancer in front of multiple, scalable hexgate instances
 - **Dynamic Service Discovery**: Integrates directly with HashiCorp Consul.
 Backends are no longer static; `hexgate` automatically discovers, adds, and removes them in real-time as they register or fail health checks.